The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Keep Storm’s Eye up and refresh it below 15 seconds.
 * Keep Upheaval on cooldown.
 * Keep Inner Release on cooldown (fight-dependent).
-* Hit five Fell Cleaves, one Upheaval and one Onslaught inside every Inner Release
+* Hit five Fell Cleaves, one Upheaval and one Onslaught inside every Inner Release.
 * Don’t overcap the Beast Gauge.
 * As a rule of thumb, use Fell Cleave only after 70 Beast Gauge.
 * Use Storm’s Path to gain as much Beast Gauge as possible.